 - 9. Appropriate measures shall be taken to ensure that the removal of surface waters will not adversely affect adjoining properties or the capacity of the public or natural storm drainage system.
 Provisions shall be made for a feasible storm drainage system, the construction of storm water facilities, and the prevention of erosion and dust.
 Surface water on all paved areas shall be collected at intervals so that it will not obstruct the flow of vehicles or pedestrian traffic and will not create nuisance ponding in paved areas.
 Final grades may be required to conform to existing and future grades of adjacent properties.
-All stormwater drainage and erosion control plans shall meet the standards adopted by the Village and Oakland County for design and construction. - Section 2.01.
+All erosion control plans shall meet the requirements of the Oakland County Soil Erosion and Sedimentation Control Program.
+All stormwater management shall be addressed in accordance with the requirements adopted in Chapter 30 of the Village Code entitled "Surface Drainage & Illicit Discharge Control." - Section 2.01.
 SEVERABILITY.
 If any section, clause or provision of this Ordinance shall be declared to be inconsistent with the Constitution and laws of the State of Michigan and voided by any court of competent jurisdiction, said section, clause or provision declared to be unconstitutional and void shall thereby cease to be a part of this Ordinance, but the remainder of this Ordinance shall stand and be in full force. - Section 3.01.
 SAVING CLAUSE.
 All proceedings pending and all rights and liabilities existing, acquired or incurred at the time this Ordinance takes effect are saved and may be consummated according to the law when they were commenced. - Section 4.01.
 REPEALER.
 Any Ordinance conflicting with this Ordinance be and the same is hereby repealed. - Section 5.01.
 EFFECTIVE DATE.
-A public hearing having been held by the Planning Commission on September 28, 2022, and the Village Council on January 3, 2023, the provision of this Ordinance shall become effective 20 days following its publication in The Birmingham-Bloomfield Eagle, a newspaper circulated within said Village.
+A public hearing having been held by the Planning Commission on September 28, 2022, and the Village Council on January 3, 2023 the provision of this Ordinance shall become effective 20 days following its publication in The Birmingham-Bloomfield Eagle, a newspaper circulated within said Village.

-Made and passed by the Village Council of f the Village of E Beverly Hills this day of , 2023.
+Made and passed by the Village Council of the Village of Beverly Hills this day of , 2023.

 John George, Village President

 Kristin Rutkowski, Village Clerk

-Hills, Oakland County, Michigan, o ally appointed and qualified Clerk of the Village of Beverly do hereby certify and declare that the foregoing is a true and ed by the Village Council of the Village of Beverly Hills at a day of, 2023.
+Hills, Oakland County, Michigan, do he expointed and qualified Clerk of the Village of Beverly ereby certify and declare that the foregoing is a true and the Village Council of the Village of Beverly Hills at a day of, 2023.

 Kristin Rutkowski, Village Clerk